mikkotan/servilo/README.md

   #### Android SDK and Gradle

-  * For Android SDK and Gradle we suggest you to download Android Studio, both Android SDK and Gradle will be included along with Android Studio download [here](https://developer.android.com/studio/index.html#mac-bundle)
+  * For Android SDK and Gradle we suggest you to download Android Studio, both Android SDK and Gradle will be included along with Android Studio.
+You may download it [here](https://developer.android.com/studio/index.html#mac-bundle).

 ## Installation Steps for Linux/Ubuntu